49115566/SafeHaven/docs/sprint-1-backlog.md

 **Current State Analysis:**
 - ✅ Navigation structure with `LoginScreen` component
 - ✅ Redux auth slice with actions configured
-- ⚠️ Login screen has basic layout only
+- ✅ Login and registration screens fully implemented
-- ⚠️ No form fields or authentication logic
+- ✅ Form fields, validation, and authentication logic present
 - ✅ AsyncStorage and Redux persist configured
+- ✅ API integration with backend endpoints
+- ✅ Auto-login on app restart if token is valid

 **Acceptance Criteria:**
-- [ ] Login form with email/password fields and validation
+- ✅ Login form with email/password fields and validation
-- [ ] Registration form with shelter details collection
+- ✅ Registration form with shelter details collection
-- [ ] Form validation with real-time error messages
+- ✅ Form validation with real-time error messages
-- [ ] Loading states during authentication requests
+- ✅ Loading states during authentication requests
-- [ ] Success/error notifications using Toast
+- ✅ Success/error notifications using Toast
-- [ ] Secure token storage using AsyncStorage
+- ✅ Secure token storage using AsyncStorage
-- [ ] Auto-login on app restart if token valid
+- ✅ Auto-login on app restart if token valid

 **Technical Tasks:**
-- [ ] Create login form with input fields in `LoginScreen.tsx`
+- ✅ Create login form with input fields in `LoginScreen.tsx`
-- [ ] Implement form validation using Formik or react-hook-form
+- ✅ Implement form validation using Formik or react-hook-form
-- [ ] Connect login form to Redux auth actions
+- ✅ Connect login form to Redux auth actions
-- [ ] Add API service calls to backend auth endpoints
+- ✅ Add API service calls to backend auth endpoints
-- [ ] Implement secure token storage
+- ✅ Implement secure token storage
-- [ ] Add loading states and error handling
+- ✅ Add loading states and error handling
-- [ ] Create registration flow with shelter setup
+- ✅ Create registration flow with shelter setup
-- [ ] Add navigation to dashboard on successful auth
+- ✅ Add navigation to dashboard on successful auth
+- ✅ Implement auto-login logic on app restart

 **Definition of Done:**
-- [ ] Login flow works end-to-end with backend
+- ✅ Login flow works end-to-end with backend
-- [ ] Forms validate input and show errors
+- ✅ Forms validate input and show errors
-- [ ] Tokens persist across app restarts
+- ✅ Tokens persist across app restarts
-- [ ] UI follows design guidelines and is responsive
+- ✅ UI follows design guidelines and is responsive

+**Implementation Summary:**
+- Login and registration screens use validated forms, loading states, and error/success notifications.
+- Redux and AsyncStorage provide secure token management and persistence.
+- API service connects to backend for authentication and registration.
+- Auto-login logic checks token on app restart and navigates to dashboard if valid.
+- UI is responsive and follows design guidelines for accessibility and usability.

 ---